 Drink a Glass of Water

-Also, try sipping on other low-calorie beverages to distract thoughts.
+Also, try sipping on other low-calorie beverages to quench thirst.
 These may include a hot cup of coffee or refreshing glass of green tea with a squeeze of lemon.

 Plate Your Food